NVIDIA/aistore/docs/python_api.md

 def object(obj_name: str)
 ```

-Factory constructor for object bound to bucket.
+Factory constructor for object belonging to this bucket.
 Does not make any HTTP request, only instantiates an object in a bucket owned by the client.

 **Arguments**: